 Updated 8/2017: Work to remove several asphalt streets and replace them with a concrete surface began mid-May and the first phase will conclude in September 2017.
 Phase two of this project will occur in spring/summer 2018.
 Portions of Hickory Street, Washington Boulevard, Atkinson Street and Denio Loop are undergoing reconstruction.
 By using roller compacted concrete instead of asphalt, we can better use our limited funding to repair more Roseville streets.

 Sweeping not only keeps Roseville's streets clean, but also removes pollutants and organic materials before they enter the storm drain system, which flows directly into our streams.
-Public residential streets are swept at least once per month, while major and commercial streets are swept at least twice per month.
 View the new interactive map to find your neighborhood’s sweeping schedule.